 ViVA is held in the Valdez Civic Center, which overlooks the breathtaking Port of Valdez of Prince William Sound.
 Much like the Las Vegas venue, the allure of shooting in carpeted ballrooms is part of the ambiance and experience that attracts archers to Valdez.
 This event has become the spring rendezvous gathering for Alaska’s archery community and offers a unique competitive experience that is truly Alaskan.

-This year’s event is packed with four days of exciting activities for all ages and levels of archery experience.
+This year’s event was packed with four days of exciting activities.
 New this year is the addition of George Ryals’ Advanced Compound Seminar.
 Mr. Ryals is an accomplished archery professional with an international reputation as a world class coach.
 His full bio can be read on his website, extramiddle.com/.
-Other offerings include the USA Archery Level 2 Instructor Certification course, free archery instruction, several fun shoots, games, and a social dinner on Saturday night.
+Other offerings included the USA Archery Level 2 Instructor Certification course, free archery instruction, several fun shoots, games, and a social dinner.

 The PWSC Archery Club promotes target archery, 3D target archery, and bowhunting, along with wildlife and environment conservation.
 The Club offers student leadership opportunities in organizational governance, archery scholarships, collegiate archery team participation, local, and national competition.
 They host youth programs and community events, in addition to performing public service and service learning projects.
 The PWSC Archery Club is a member of USA Collegiate Archery, the Alaska State Archery Association, and the National Field Archery Association, and membership is open to the public.